 Sue: Is the worst DIY company ever.

-The Doctor smashes the gem that Wrack placed in Tegan’s tiara, but that turns out to be a really stupid idea and the Doctor and Tegan have to transfer the shattered fragments into a handkerchief.
+The Doctor smashes the gem Wrack placed in Tegan’s tiara, but that turns out to be a really stupid idea and the Doctor and Tegan have to transfer the shattered fragments into a handkerchief.

 Sue: Just pick up the rug and take that!
-You’ve left loads behind.
+You’ve left loads of it behind.

-The Doctor reaches the upper deck and he tosses the debris over his shoulder into space.
-It explodes.
+The Doctor reaches the upper deck and he tosses the debris over his shoulder into space, where it explodes.

 Sue: I expected him to bowl it like a cricket ball.
 Oh well.
-And Tegan’s cabin must be on fire, they left so much of it behind.
+And Tegan’s cabin must be on fire right now, they left so much of it behind.

 The Doctor travels to Wrack’s ship in his TARDIS.

-Sue: And he lands it on a sixpence.
-If he was William Hartnell, he would have wet himself.
+Sue: And he manages to land it on a sixpence.
+If he was William Hartnell, he would have wet himself just then.

 Wrack threatens to throw the Doctor into space – with a little help from Turlough.

 Sue: He’ll never fit through that hole.
-They’ll be lucky if they can get his leg through it.
+They’ll be lucky to get his leg through it.

 Tegan watches helplessly as two figures are ejected into space.
-She mourns her fallen comrades.
+And then she mourns her fallen comrades.

 Sue: Is she mad?
 They just disappeared into thin air so they must be Eternals.
 It’s not that hard to work out, chick.

-The Doctor and Turlough arrive to claim their prize.
-The Black Guardian sends Striker and Mariner back to the echoing void for coming second.
+When the Doctor and Turlough arrive to claim their prize, the Black Guardian sends Striker and Mariner back to the echoing void for coming second.

-Sue: Awww, that was really sweet.
-Still, it’s probably more effective than a restraining order.
+Sue: Aww, that was really sweet.
+And in Tegan’s case, probably more effective than a restraining order.

 Sue: Yay!
 I knew he’d come good in the end.

-The Doctor: Enlightenment was not the diamond.
-Enlightenment was the choice.
+The Doctor realises that Enlightenment wasn’t the diamond, Enlightenment was the choice.